 But even the Fourth Amendment won't completely cover you or any U.S. citizen when returning from a trip abroad.
 That's because entry to the United States is viewed as a unique set of circumstances, given its importance for national safety and security.
 The U.S. Supreme Court discussed this in a case called United States v.
 Ramsey, 431 U.S. 606 (1977), which basically said that all searches taking place at a U.S. border are reasonable and that the law doesn't give you any expectation of privacy there.

-One can hope that other courts will, upon encountering the cases that will inevitable arise concerning this issue, choose to follow the Ninth Circuit regards situations concerning electronic devices as involving new legal territory.
+Significantly, the court in the Ninth Circuit regards situations concerning electronic devices as involving new legal territory.
 It held in a case called United States v.
 Cotterman that border agents need to at least have a reasonable suspicion of criminal activity before they search a laptop.